 One of the more common reasons to request a modification is that either party has experienced a change in income.
 Cohabitation can also support a request to modify.
 But cohabitation does not require a judge to terminate alimony, only to change it.
 A spouse requesting a modification on this basis must also meet the legal definition of cohabitation.
 In Georgia, it means dwelling continuously and openly in a romantic relationship with someone else.

 Two factors that will terminate alimony are the death of either spouse or remarriage of the receiving spouse.
 But if the alimony was either lump-sum or meant to constitute a property settlement with the other spouse, it may be collected from the estate of the deceased spouse.

 Contact Our Lithonia Spousal Support Attorney

 Whether you are seeking alimony or it is being requested of you, let us help.
-We understand the financial challenges that alimony poses to both paying and receiving spouses, and will work towards an outcome that is in your best interests.
-Contact E.N.
-Banks-Ware Law Firm, LLC, today to set up your consultation.
+We understand the financial challenges that alimony poses to both paying and receiving spouses and will work toward an outcome that is in your best interests.
+Contact our team at E.N.
+Banks-Ware Law Firm, LLC, today to set up your consultation: 770-679-2617.